 More recently, CTSU’s THRIVE trial has shown that a previously widely used drug niacin, which lowers LDL cholesterol and raises HDL cholesterol, had no beneficial effect on major cardiovascular outcomes and was associated with a number of potentially serious side-effects.

 Our most recent large randomised trial REVEAL is testing whether there are additional benefits of treating patients with vascular disease who are already receiving statins with a new class (CETP inhibitors) of cholesterol-modifying drug (anacetrapib).
-The first results are expected in 2016.
+The results will be announced in 2017.